wxy20850606/wxy20850606.github.io/content/posts/2025/09/investing-principle.md

 “In investing, I don’t hold 50 stocks.
 I focus on the bets I believe in — most of my portfolio is concentrated in just three companies.
 Warren Buffett said, *‘Wide diversification is only required when investors do not understand what they are doing.’*
+I have clarity so I can bet heavy.
 In life, I don’t chase 10 projects.
 Right now, I put my full focus on YouTube.
 If you pick one thing and pour your energy and time into creating and improving, success becomes just a matter of time.
 One focus, improving every day — that’s how compounding really works.”